Why doesn't my epoxy harden?

 If the above tips from our epoxy experts may have been one of the causes, you can try again.

 If there is not (fully) cured epoxy stuck in your silicone mold, you can put it in the freezer for 30-60 minutes.
-This will not do any harm and ensures that the epoxy hardens properly and then comes off the mold.
+This is not harmful and ensures that the epoxy hardens properly and then comes off the mold.
 Always do this with nitrile gloves on to protect your hands.
 When the (failed) epoxy has hardened in the freezer, you can remove it from the mold.
 Then throw it away immediately in a garbage bag, because it will immediately thaw and become liquid again.

 Additional tips for mixing epoxy: